 You can technically drive a nail with a wrench.
-It'll work.
-Sort of.
-But you'll spend more time and effort than if you just used a hammer.
+It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

 The hidden tax on your time

-This happens constantly.
-Not in big dramatic ways, but in the steady drip of five minutes here, ten minutes there.
+This happens constantly, not in big dramatic ways, but in the steady drip of five minutes here and ten minutes there.
 By the end of trip planning you've lost hours to app-switching and context-hunting.

 Things fall through the cracks